boldlink/workflows-and-pipelines/gh001-workflows/README.md

 ## gh001-build-push.yaml

 This workflow builds a Docker image and publishes it to an AWS ECR repository.
-The reusable is triggered by a workflow call event and requires specific input parameters.
+The reusable workflow is triggered by a workflow call event and requires specific input parameters.
 This workflow runs on a self-hosted runner.

 It's caller workflow should be triggered by pushing a tag that conforms to the following regex format - `[0-9]+.[0-9]+.[0-9]+rc[0-9]+` to Github